+Materiality £433,000 (2019: £453,000)

-0.5% of net assets (2019: 5% of profit before tax)
+Basis for determining materiality 0.5% of net assets (2019: 5% of profit before tax)

-Net assets has been used due to the volatility in profit before tax following the impacts of COVID-19, including net margin compression and increases in impairment provisions.
-It is also a relevant benchmark to users of the financial statements and the company's regulators and furthermore it will be a more stable basis on which to determine materiality in the current economic climate.
+Rationale for the Net assets has been used due to the

+benchmark applied volatility in profit before tax following

+the impacts of COVID-19, including net

+margin compression and increases in

+impairment provisions.
+It is also a relevant

+benchmark to users of the financial

+statements and the company's regulators

+and furthermore it will be a more stable

+basis on which to determine materiality

+in the current economic climate.